ulfschneider/afova/README.md

 -   `options` **[Object][11]?** The settings for AFV (optional, default `{focusOnFirstError:true,validateOnChange:false}`)
     -   `options.focusOnFirstError` **[boolean][12]?** If true, the first errored field will be focused.
 If false, the first errored field will not receive focus.
-    -   `options.validateOnChange` **[boolean][12]?** If true, each field will be validate on its change withoug waiting for a form submit.
+    -   `options.validateOnChange` **[boolean][12]?** If true, each field will be validate on its change without waiting for a form submit.
 If false the validation will only occurr on submit of the form.

 ## injectMessage